 Ground traffic will be re-routed as necessary.

 Born and raised in New Orleans, Mary was introduced to aviation at a very young age.
 At only 3 years old, she took her first ride in a single-engine aircraft with her brother, David Cusimano, who is one of the owners of Gulf Coast Aviation.
-After dappling around with many career options such as nursing and real estate, Mary is excited to have landed upon such an exciting opportunity to be the General Manager at Gulf Coast Aviation.
+After dappling around with many career options such as nursing and real estate, Mary is excited to have landed upon such an exciting opportunity to be the Director of Operations at Gulf Coast Aviation.
 She recently graduated with her Bachelor of Science in Health and Wellness, but her passion for aviation has become her top priority.
 She is currently working toward her private pilot license while striving to create a flight school that runs smoothly and successfully.

 Robert had the good fortune to learn about general aviation in high school when he was allowed to take a trip to Mississippi in a ‘small plane.’
 At that moment he was hooked.
 As his career of Risk Engineer started to grow, he would take ad-hoc lessons from anyone that had a “Flight Instructor” shingle hanging up.
 In 2008 he realized that he had to get more astute if he was to realize his goal of becoming a pilot.
 After researching his options, he chose Gulf Coast Aviation based on their attention to fleet maintenance, and their teaching curriculum.
 Due to his belief in the school, he purchased shares of the company from some partners that were leaving New Orleans.
 Today, Robert is actively involved in the aviation community.
 He was one of the 5 founding members selected for the Cessna Pilot Schools Advisory Group.